 Today I was able to have one-to-one conversations with thirty people about Project Castella during Slush Tokyo and observe their reactions (amidst which were angels).
 In general they were both amused by the little AR demo and the notion of an art rental service that delivers a new physical painting to a subscriber each month.
-It looks like getting media attention won’t be a problem when we launch our MVP in May.
+It looks like getting media attention won’t be a problem when we launch our MVP in June/July.
 I really hope that everything goes well this round.
 There had been too many failures prior to this.
 Too much naiveté.
 Too many screw-ups.
 I am pretty sure I could have gotten into MIT had I waited for them to schedule the interview.
 Or Carnegie Mellon had I not ignored their emails.
 Or at least gotten some funding for the first start-up I did at 16, if I had decided not to drop out but instead leverage on the school I was in.
 For fuck sake that was one of the best secondary schools in Singapore.
 Apparently I used to have such a ridiculous ego that I was totally unaware of the importance in leveraging on establishment and institutes.
 To make it worse I took excessive pride in my anarchistic nature and had irrational beliefs in what I could accomplish.
-That had costed me a tremendous amount of money and time and I still haven’t gotten far in life.
+That had costed me a tremendous amount of time and money and I still haven’t gotten far in life.

 And then of course there were the missed opportunities.
 The wrong people.
 The bad teaming-up.
 And the result was a zero-return in investments.
 No muse befriends; no invention, no hope.
 You started to question your sanity and have doubt in yourself.
 Perhaps you are not as computationally advanced as you think you are.
 Perhaps you are simply self-delusional and arrogant.
 Stop masturbating with start-up ideas and go work in a cooperate environment and climb the ladder and get your arse kicked, kiddo.
 There is no hope for you and you have wasted all your potential, you degreeless piece of fuck.